Window Defogging: How to Go About Doing It

 A Malfunctioning Window Seal

-You may not have noticed before, but your windows have two panes with space in between, where you can usually find your screen.
-This area is also filled with air that helps with the energy efficiency of your home and help manage the temperature inside.
+You may not have noticed, but your windows have two panes with space in between, where you can usually find your screen. efficiently filled with air that helps with your home’s energy efficiency and helps manage the temperature inside.

 So, what exactly causes these seals to deteriorate?
-The answer could be excess water getting in between the panes after a rainstorm, exposure to too much sun, or a combination of both.
-It could also happen over time, as the seal gets more worn.
+The answer could be excess water between the planes after a rainstorm, exposure to too much sun, or a combination of both.
+It could also happen over time as the seal gets more worn.

-In order to fix this problem, you can use a defogging spray on your windows that will help prevent your windows from fogging up any further.
-Unfortunately, this is only a temporary solution that won’t permanently solve your problems.
+To fix this problem, you can use a defogging spray on your windows that will help prevent your windows from fogging up any further.
+But unfortunately, this is only a temporary solution that won’t permanently solve your problems.
 Eventually, you will have to replace your entire window.

 Too Much Moisture in Your Home